Barolo Lazzarito 2008

 Region: Barolo, Piedmont

-Aging: the wine is aged for 4 months in French oak barrels, followed by an additional 32 months in Slovenian oak casks.
-Unfiltered.
+Aging: the wine is aged for 8 months in French oak barrels and 24 in Slovenian oak casks.
+Bottled unfiltered in July 2011.

 Description: deep garnet red in color.
 Richly rounded with a robust and velvety texture; intensely aromatic with hints of figs and plums.
 Elegant with soft and sweet tannins, followed by a long finish.

-“The 2007 Barolo Lazzarito is a superb, plush wine loaded with dark fruit, flowers of all sorts, sweet menthol and minerals, all of which flow through to the long, powerful finish.
+“The Barolo Lazzarito is a superb, plush wine loaded with dark fruit, flowers of all sorts, sweet menthol and minerals, all of which flow through to the long, powerful finish.
 The wine’s inner perfume emerges over time, adding even more nuance and subtlety to this big Barolo.
-The 2007 Lazzarito is far from an open, easygoing wine, in fact it needs time, and lots of it.
-(Antonio Galloni – The Wine Advocate – February 2011).
+The Lazzarito is far from an open, easygoing wine, in fact it needs time, and lots of it. ” (Antonio Galloni – The Wine Advocate).

 Food Pairings: game, red meats, aged cheeses